jumpingjoy/watchnationpro/fitbit-sense-review.md

 ---
-title: Fitbit Sense Review for
+title: Fitbit Sense Review for Women
 description:  While there are many great smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Fitbit Sense.
 In 9 of 10 of the online reviews available, Fitbit Sense comes out on top.
 sidebar: right
 schemadotorg: